Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 }
 ```

-Now when you hit **Start**, you should see your cupcakes popping up everywhere!
+Now when you hit **Start**, you should see your diamonds popping up everywhere!

 ## Check your code!